Canadian privacy watchdogs find major shortcomings in Facebook probe

 Published Thursday, April 25, 2019 10:45AM EDT

-OTTAWA -- Facebook's ineffective safeguards allowed unauthorized access to the information of millions of the social-media giant's users -- including data later used for political purposes, the federal and B.C. privacy watchdogs said Thursday.
+OTTAWA -- Canada's federal privacy commissioner says he's taking Facebook to court to enforce privacy laws on the social-media giant, following a major leak of personal data that was later used for political purposes.

+"If we go before the Federal Court, it will be able to order Facebook to change its practices," Daniel Therrien said in a news conference Thursday.
+The court has powers Therrien said he wishes he had.

-A long-awaited joint report from the two privacy commissioners found major shortcomings in Facebook's practices and called for stronger laws to protect Canadians.
+A long-awaited joint report from Therrien and B.C. privacy commissioner Michael McEvoy found major shortcomings in Facebook's practices and called for stronger laws to protect Canadians.

 The commissioners also expressed dismay that Facebook has rebuffed their findings and recommendations.